maybejake/crop-and-kettle/README.md

 ### How do I make an addon/add compatibility to my datapack?
 Glad you asked!
 Checkout the [wiki](https://github.com/maybejake/crop-and-kettle/wiki/Addons), it has a guide on how to do add recipes and cookbook pages, as well as an example addon!
 ### Why can't I see the items in the creative menu or in REI/JEI/NEI?
-This is a datapack that has been packaged as a mod for convenience of installation.
+This is a datapack with re-packaged mod versions for convenience of installation.
 It is currently not possible for custom items added by datapacks to be added to the creative menu or detected by any REI-like mod.

 # Thanks
 - Special thanks to Marius Chamberlin for handling all sound-related stuff!
 If you love the music tracks he made for this pack then checkout his work [here](https://mariuschamberlin.bandcamp.com/album/crop-kettle)!